Samsung/tizen-docs/docs/application/dotnet/guides/nui/nui-components/Slider.md

     root.Add(utilityBasicSlider);
     ```

-Following output is generated when the slider is created using style:
+Following output is generated when the Slider is created using style:

 ![Slider](./media/slider.gif)

 ## Create with defined styles

-You can define a style based on the user experience (UX) and then use this style to create a slider.
+You can define a style based on the user experience (UX) and then use this style to create a Slider.

 1. Define a custom style: